PRO BONO: Mary's Place Legal Clinic COVID Resource Guide

 - Tenants who receive an eviction notice or is otherwise violating the terms of the moratorium should submit an online complaint with the Attorney General’s Office.
 If they live in Seattle, tenants may also call the Renting in Seattle helpline at 206-684-5700.

 - United Way of King County has created an online rental assistance application.
-Tenants must be King County residents, have a rental ledger showing non-payment, show significant reduction of income due to COVID-19, and currently have an income below 50% of the King County median (based on family size and income).
+Tenants must be King County residents, have a rental ledger showing non-payment, show significant reduction of income due to COVID-19, and currently have an income below 50 percent of the King County median (based on family size and income).
 For further information and to apply, visit United Way Rent Help.

 - See the Rental Housing Association of WA website for a list of other rental assistance programs.